 Wallace Alonzo Lawton

 Wallace Alonzo Lawton was born September 26, 1858, in Forest Twp., Richland Co., WI, and died April 10, 1926, in Richland Center, Richland Co., WI, at age 67.
-He was the son of Isaac Richard Lawton of Cattaraugus Co., NY, and Melissa Southworth of New York.
+Buried in Sextonville Cemetery, Buena Vista Twp., Richland Co., WI.
+He is the son of Isaac Richard Lawton of Cattaraugus Co., NY, and Melissa A. Southworth of New York.

 Elizabeth Beth "Lizzie" Reed was born July 28, 1858, in Orion Twp., Richland Co., WI, and died November 29, 1911, in Orion Twp., Richland Co., WI, at age 53.
-She was the daughter of George W. Reed of New York and Sarah E. McCulloch of Virginia.
+Buried in Sextonville Cemetery, Buena Vista Twp., Richland Co., WI.
+She is the daughter of George W. Reed of New York and Sarah E. McCulloch of Virginia.

 Wallace Alonzo Lawton and Elizabeth Beth "Lizzie" (Reed) Lawton had five children: